dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-notifications.md

 <Lightbox src="/img/docs/dbt-cloud/Navigate-to-notifications.png" title="Navigate to notifications"/>

-Slack notification settings will be towards the bottom of the page (you may have to scroll down).
+3. You can find the Slack notification settings at the bottom of the page.

 <Lightbox src="img/docs/dbt-cloud/Configure-Slack-notifications.png" title="Configure Slack notifications"/>